Len Beurton: Life

 Beurton was born in Barking, then just outside London on its east side.
 His father, who at one stage worked as a waiter, also called Leon Beurton, had been born in France, but he had taken British nationality and, round about the time his son was born, married Florence S. Smith.
 However, the father abandoned his wife soon after Leon's birth.
 Leon was adopted by a family called Fenton, which was another name that he would sometimes use.
 During the 1930s he was described as "an automobile engineer by trade".

 In 1936 or 1937 he joined the International Brigades to participate in the Spanish Civil War, fighting in support of the Republican side.
 He stayed in Spain till December 1938.

 In 1939 he was sent to Switzerland.
 At some stage he had been recruited to work as an agent for the Soviet intelligence services, probably by a fellow Communist called Brigite Kuczynski.
-In Switzerland he worked with another of Brigitte's recruits Alexander Foote in a little "espionage cell".
-The cell was led by Brigitte's better documented sister, Ursula Kuczynski, based in the village of Caux, then a three-hour hike up into the hills behind Lake Geneva.
-Ursula Kuczynski took the opportunity to share with Beurton and Foote her critically important and by now formidable radio operating skills.
+In Switzerland he worked with another of Brigitte's recruits Alexander Foote in an espionage cell led by Brigitte's better documented sister, Ursula Kuczynski, based in the village of Caux, then a three-hour hike up into the hills behind Lake Geneva.
+Ursula Kuczynski took the opportunity to share with Beurton and Foote her critically important radio operating skills.
 Foote was known to colleagues at this time under the cover name "Jim" while Len Beurton was operating as "Jack" and sometimes as "John Miller".
 He also used Ursula's genuine (albeit pre-marriage) family name, Kuczynski.

 By or during 1940 he became the chief cipher expert in the Alexander "Sándor" Radó spy network, and he is thought to have been a key figure in the mysterious "Red Three" spy-ring (sometimes identified in US and UK sources as the "Lucy" or "Red chapel" group).